Spring 2022 Registration Information

-- If a class is closed, please add yourself to the Waiting List on MyMadison.
+Information about the waitlist is available online.
+Most Psychology courses are reserved for Admitted Psychology Majors only.
+If a class is closed, please add yourself to the wait list on MyMadison.

 Sociocultural Awareness Courses

-Psychology Majors are required to complete at least one “Sociocultural Awareness” course as part of their academic program.
-The following courses being offered during the Spring semester fulfill this requirement:
+Psychology Majors are required to complete at least one "Sociocultural Awareness" course as part of their academic program.
+The following courses being offered during the Fall semester fulfill this requirement: